 Symptoms of liver toxicity can vary depending on the duration of exposure and the type of toxin.
 The following symptoms may be observed in cats or dogs with liver toxicity:

-You will need to get your pet to a vet immediately, as liver toxicity can be fatal if not treated.
+If you notice any of these symptoms it is recommend that you take your pet to the vet, as liver toxicity can be fatal if not treated.

-While prevention and early intervention is key to protecting your pet from liver damage, you can also support their liver health.
 Pets that are more likely to need liver support include those on long term medication as well as senior pets with elevated liver enzymes.
+While prevention and early intervention is key to protecting your pet from liver damage, you can also support their liver health with supplements.

 PAW Denamarin® contains S-adenosylmethionine (SAMe), a precursor to the potent antioxidant glutathione.
 Glutathione’s antioxidative properties protect liver cells from damage and death.
 Denamarin® also contains a patented form of milk thistle which is easily absorbed by dogs to provide additional antioxidant support to the liver.
 Available through vets, Denamarin® is recommended to improve hepatic glutathione levels in pets to help maintain and protect liver function.
 It aids in liver detoxification mechanisms in both dogs and cats, and may protect against negative effects on the liver caused by some medications

 Your vet may also recommend Denamarin® to help treat tissue oxidative injury caused by certain toxins or drugs related to reduced glutathione concentrations.
-It’s also been shown to protect liver cells from cell death and may be useful in cell regeneration.
+It has also been shown to protect liver cells from cell death and may be useful in cell regeneration.